arcas59/super-asteroids-super-spacewar/en/ch7.md

   die() {
     // Decrease life of one
     this.lifes--;
+    // Set false to alive status
+    this.alive = false;
     // Flag to check and update the life HUD Game.checkLifeHUD = true;
     // If life is 0, then the game is over